Singulink/Singulink.Collections/Docs/index.md

 **Singulink.Collections** provides generally useful collections that are missing from .NET.
 They are highly optimized for performance, well documented and follow the same design principles as built-in .NET collections so they should feel instantly familiar.

-The following collections are included in the package:
+The following is included in the package:
-- `HashSetDictionary`: Collection of keys mapped to a hash set of unique values per key.
+- `HashSetDictionary`: Collection of keys mapped to a hash set of unique values per key (with `AlternateLookup` support).
-- `ListDictionary`: Collection of keys mapped to a list of values per key.
+- `ListDictionary`: Collection of keys mapped to a list of values per key (with `AlternateLookup` support).
-- `Map`: Collection of two types of values that map between each other in a bidirectional one-to-one relationship.
+- `Map`: Collection of two types of values that map between each other in a bidirectional one-to-one relationship (with `AlternateLookup` support).
-- `AlternateLookup` nested types for each of the above collections that allow looking up values by alternate keys.
 - `ReadOnlyHashSet`: Fast direct read-only wrapper for HashSets (instead of going through `ISet<>` like `ReadOnlySet` does).
 - `ReadOnlyList`: Fast direct read-only wrapper for Lists (instead of going through `IList<>` like `ReadOnlyCollection` does).
 - A full set of interfaces for the new collections as well as an `IReadOnlySet<>` polyfill for .NET Standard.